dmhdev/postgres_backup_to_s3/README.md

 # postgres_to_s3
-Script that backs up PostgreSQL Database and uploads it to Amazon S3 Bucket
+Script that backs up PostgreSQL Database and uploads it to an Amazon S3 Bucket

 Example usage: